bpmurray/Bees4NUIG/README.md

 The user interface will be based on the [Excel](https://github.com/bpmurray/Bees4NUIG/blob/master/docs/Inspection-form-Excel-version.xls) and [PDF](https://github.com/bpmurray/Bees4NUIG/blob/master/docs/Inspection%20form%20Printable%20version.pdf) documents sent to beekeepers in 2016.

 ## Database
 The data will be stored in a RDMBS rather than a NoSQL solution since it is structured and relational.
 Accessing the data will be done in a DB-agnostic way, to allow for drop-in replacements of the preferred DB.
-Initially we will use SQLite because it is lightweight and simple, and the potential data volume is rather small.
+We'll use MySQL since it's commonly available and well-known.

 The database schema looks like this:
 ![Database Schema](https://github.com/bpmurray/Bees4NUIG/blob/master/doc/schema.jpg)